alvaroloes/enumer/README.md

 Sometimes you need to use some other string representation format than CamelCase (i.e. in JSON).

-To transform it from CamelCase to snake_case or kebab-case, you can use the `transform` flag.

 For example, the command `enumer -type=MyType -json -transform=snake` would generate the following string representation:

 ```go